 Blending with colored pencils can be a very rewarding and fun experience, allowing you to achieve colors and depths that you might not be able to achieve from a single pencil.
 It can also help to smooth transitions in your work and also subdue the color in areas you want to de-intensify.
+Finally, it can greatly expand a given set of colored pencils which allows you to tackle a much wider range of landscapes, portraits, and other pieces.
 However, there can be some challenges associated with blending in colored pencils, especially when compared to other popular artist tools like pastels and paint.

 While some of the softer colored pencil lines can achieve acceptable blending by themselves, others will need a bit of assistance from outside means.
 In addition, some of the established blending methods will work better on one pencil line but leave another looking grainy and chalky.
 Because of this, it is important to try out a few different methods and see which works best for you and your particular brand of colored pencils.

 To help simplify things, we will lay out many of the different approaches you can take to blending colored pencils, and also give some examples of pencils that blend pretty well by themselves.
 Hopefully, this will get you on the right track to improving your blending game!

 Colorless pencil and marker blenders

 Colorless blenders are pencils or markers that will contain wax and other fillers but no pigment.
 They are actually good for multiple tasks including fading and moving the color but in this context, they can be great for blending color as well.
 By introducing additional wax to the “wax stew” already on the canvas, they can help to mix the colors, resulting in a seamless transition.
 These are very helpful and the fact that they come in pencil and marker form means that you can have great control over the application.
 However, over a large area using these might become a bit laborious.
 People sometimes ask us what we recommend.
 We are quite fond of the Prismacolor Blender Pencil.